The Premise

 Takeaways

-• OEX is mostly noise, but has pockets of signal.
-Overall execution repeatability is low (6% R²), but specific contexts — coaching continuity, team strength, position — produce meaningfully higher signal.
+- OEX is mostly noise, but has pockets of signal.
+Overall execution repeatability is low (6% R²).
+Specific contexts like coaching continuity, team strength, and position produce meaningfully higher signal.
 See the OEX stability research for the full breakdown.

 Methodology